IN LOVING MEMORY OF

 Dan was a man of exceptional character and integrity.
 Strong in his faith and beliefs, he remained open and accepting of others and the world around him.
 He embraced life with curiosity, wonder, and respect, always staying true to himself.
 He was a natural teacher and role model, giving and learning in equal measure.
 Dan became a surrogate father to many, always ready to lend a helping hand or share his knowledge.
 The lessons he taught went far beyond practical skills—they were rooted in the example he set through the way he lived and treated others.

-Dan is survived by his wife, Joy Marie Vettrano Litchfield, with whom he shared a love that most only read about—deep, enduring, and nearly perfect in every way.
 He is also survived by two sons, Buck Good and wife Vanessa of Kannapolis and Shawn Good and his wife, Elizabeth of Higgins Lake, MI; two granddaughters, Karlee and, Kasee Good; a grandson, Braxton LeNire; a brother, James F. Litchfield; all his California kids; and many other special brothers, sisters, and extended family.

 Memorials may be sent to St. James the Greater Catholic Church, 139 Manor Avenue, SW, Concord, NC 28025.